toolsforresearch/TFRResponseLogger/README.md

 Both types of storage can be mixed.
 For instance, it is possible to enable table-logging for all surveys plus logging in separate Response Log surveys for just a few surveys at the same time.

 **Installation**<br />
 Installation of the plugin is like any other LimeSurvey plugin.
 Upload (or git clone) the plugin to a directory TFRResponseLogger in the plugin directory (directly under LimeSurvey's root directory).
+You will need FTP access to upload the plugin.
 The plugin should be recognized automatically.
 If you activate the plugin it does not do anything yet.
 Beware: if you deactivate the plugin a response_log table is deleted if it exists.

 **Global configuration**<br />
 The plugin has the following global configuration options: